nagymathev/pubnotes/content/index.md

 ---
-title: Welcome to Quartz
+title: Home
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.

-Hello
-test
-tsetse
-s
+This is the home page of my _digital garden_ where I'll store everything that might or might not come in useful for another fellow internet surfer 🏄😎

 **Bold text hello** now there comes some _italic text_.